apache/wicket-site/learn/examples/navomatic.md

-Next, notice that the navigation links and the border's `<wicket:body/>` are both enclosed in `<span>` tags which have wicket:id attributes that associate those tags with the BoxBorder components added in the NavomaticBorder constructor.
+Next, notice that the navigation links and the border's `<wicket:body/>` are both enclosed in `<span>` tags which have wicket:id attributes that associate those tags with the MyBorder components added in the NavomaticBorder constructor.
 These nested border components will each draw a thin black line around their contents.